WeberJulian/basicMNIST/README.md

 # basicMNIST

 ## Context :
 Basic MNIST classifier with Tensorflow

-This is what you get when you do the "Tensorflow in 5 min" youtube video by Siraj Raval.
+This is what you get when you follow the instructions of the "Tensorflow in 5 min" youtube video by Siraj Raval.

-His code was depreciated, here is a working version with tensorflow 1.11
+His code use depreciated functions, here is a working version with tensorflow 1.11

 ## Results :